Discrepancies in data: Why don’t the numbers always match up?

 Apple visibility into last-click attribution

-Apple doesn't know if a user clicked on an ad served by another partner in-between a click on an Apple Search Ad and an install.
+Apple doesn't know if a user clicked on an ad served by another partner in between a click on an Apple Search Ad and an install.

 In addition, a user could click on an ad from Apple and install an app but not open it.
 Later, the user could click a different ad from a different source and open the app afterward.
-In this case, we'd attribute the install to the last click, whereas Apple would claim the install happened from their ad.
+In this case, we'd attribute the install to the last click, whereas Apple would claim the install took place from their ad.

-If an existing user uninstalled an app but later clicks on an Apple Search ad and re-installs the app, Apple will count this as a new install, but Adjust only counts this as a session.
+- Re-install: If an existing user uninstalled an app but later clicks on an Apple Search ad and re-installs the app, Apple will count this as a new install, but Adjust only counts this as a session.

 Google Play